Coherent-Partners/spark-ts-sdk/docs/folders.md

 }
 ```

-## Delete a folder by id
+## Delete a folder by ID

-This method allows you to delete a folder by its id.
+This method allows you to delete a folder by its ID.

 > [!WARNING]
 > This method should be used with caution as it will delete the folder and all its